 If you own a business, chances are that you’ll probably need to pay for business travel at some point.
-Whether it’s for you or another employee at the company, travel (even during a pandemic) can often be unavoidable and expensive.
+Whether it’s for you or another employee at the company, travel can often be unavoidable and expensive.
 Business travel is defined as taken specifically for work purposes and doesn’t include leisure trips, holidays, or daily commutes.
 This is where per diem rates for business travel come in.

 What are per diem rates?